sam0jones0/amazon_wishlist_pricewatch/README.md

 If you have 2FA enabled you can [create an app password](https://support.google.com/accounts/answer/185833?hl=en) and put that in `sending_email_pass`.

-Not recommended, but you can use your usual Google account password if you [enable "Less secure app access"](https://support.google.com/accounts/answer/6010255?hl=en).
-I'd recommend creating a new Gmail account if you do this.
+~~Not recommended, but you can use your usual Google account password if you [enable "Less secure app access"](https://support.google.com/accounts/answer/6010255?hl=en).
+I'd recommend creating a new Gmail account if you do this.~~ Google no longer supports using account passwords.
+You must use an "App Password" as above.

 ### Using Telegram